nbabanov/nbabanov/README.md

 ### Bio
-7+ years in technical positions | 1+ years in leadership capacity
+8+ years in technical positions | 2+ years in leadership capacity

 👷 Bachelor of Engineering who worked on a variety of projects in Professional Services, Gaming, Medical and 3D Visualization industries.

 🔭 Leading a team working on a set of visual tools for V-Ray in SketchUp, Rhino and Revit.

-🌱 Pursuing a Masters degree in Science - Information Retrieval and Knowledge Discovery (AI).

 💬 Feel free to discuss with me AI, Application Development (back-end & front-end), Algorithms, Networking & VFX.